Best Steaks in Dallas

 “The first thing you need to know about Gorji is that he is some kind of meat genius.
 Born in Iran and trained in engineering, Gorji parlayed that unlikely background into back-to-back Texas Steak Cook-Off championships, besting … and a slew of other big-name chefs.
 He doesn’t compete anymore because he doesn’t need to.
 The point is proven.

-We sampled Gorji’s mussels, scallops, duck, beef, boar, lamb and quail, and every single one was cooked flawlessly, with total understanding of each cut’s identity.
-If you want to eat an entire ark of animals, Canary is the place to do it.
+We sampled Gorji’s mussels, scallops, duck, beef, boar, lamb, and quail, and every single one was cooked flawlessly, with the total understanding of each cut’s identity.
+If you want to eat an entire ark of animals, Gorji is the place to do it.

-Most of the grill items at Canary don’t have, or need, elaborate sauces or garnishes.
+Most of the grill items at Gorji don’t have or need, elaborate sauces or garnishes.
 An exception is the classic sweet-savory pairing appetizer of duck breast hidden under a plum.

 Read the full review at Dallas Observer.